cs-pub-ro/app-empty/README.md

 The resulting executable is passed two command line arguments:

-* the file in the filesystem that is to be update (it contains a serialized integer value);
+* the file in the filesystem that is to be updated (it contains a serialized integer value);
   the file has to be part of the filesystem
 * the value (integer, positive or negative) that will be added to the value in the file